biati-digital/alfred-calculate-anything/README.md

 - 1btc (If no target the currency will be converted to the base currency that you configured)
 ```

+### Cryptocurrency Modifiers

+When a result is displayed you can use action modifiers to copy the value in different formats:

+- **Enter**
+Press enter to copy the value with format for exaple: 2,376.54
+- **Command**
+Press command + enter to copy the value without format for exaple: 2376.54
+- **option + enter**
+Press option + enter to copy the value of 1 for example: 23.76

 ### Cryptocurrency Options

 You need to get a FREE API Key from [https://coinmarketcap.com/api/pricing/](https://coinmarketcap.com/api/pricing/) it takes less than a minute.